invertase/react-native-firebase/docs/dynamic-links/usage/index.md

 ### Dynamic Links With Custom Domains

-If you have set up a [custom domain](https://firebase.google.com/docs/dynamic-links/custom-domains) for your Firebase project, you must add the dynamic link url prefix into your iOS project's `info.plist` file by using the  `FirebaseDynamicLinksCustomDomains` key.
-You can add multiple urls as well.
+If you have set up a [custom domain](https://firebase.google.com/docs/dynamic-links/custom-domains) for your Firebase project, you must add the dynamic link URL prefix into your iOS project's `info.plist` file by using the  `FirebaseDynamicLinksCustomDomains` key.
+You can add multiple URLs as well.

 Example: